Jira tracker · Side-by-side review

 Planim

-OS keychain (macOS Keychain / Windows Credential Manager / Secret Service)
+OS keychain (macOS Keychain, Windows Credential Manager, Secret Service)

 Tempo Timesheets

-Stored by Atlassian Cloud / Data Center
+Stored by Atlassian Cloud or Data Center

 Data location